tnfru/computer_vision/README.md

 ## CIFAR-10

-The architecture is similiar to a Wide-ResNet and achieves 90% accuracy in 30 epochs of training.
+We use a Wide-ResNet and achieve 93.23% accuracy, beating the original ResNet56v1 by .2%.
+This is due to Dropout and the parallell convolutions in conv and identity modules.

 ## MNIST